Windermed/Nocturno/README.md

 8. Go to the map and press start!
 9. If done correcty, you should be able to load in-game!

+If you would like to contribute to this branch by making any new changes then you are welcome to do so!!
+Just create a pull request with your changes and i'll see about merging those changes with our V1 branch. (you will be credited of course!)

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)